 These eleven 4-5 day trips encompass four wilderness areas and a National Recreational Trail system along with trips on the Colorado Trail and the Continental Divide Trail.
 Our season runs from July through the middle of September.
 We provide the llamas, panniers, guides, food and tents.
+A llama’s gentle and curious nature makes them a perfect companion for children and adults alike.
+Base camp trips with layover days are ideal for families to settle in and take day hikes without moving camp.
 Guests bring only their personal gear, sleeping bags and pads.
 Our diverse menu has been developed over time with an emphasis on what we call backcountry gourmet.
 While the llamas carry all gear except for daypacks, hikes require guests to be in relatively good physical condition and some [indicated “strenuous”] are better suited for those used to regular exercise.
-We also offer custom trips for 4-10 people.
-These trips are well suited to groups, families and/or friends (please contact us for a quote on custom trips).
+We also offer custom trips for 6-10 people.
+These trips are well suited to groups, families and/or anglers (please contact us for a quote on custom trips).

 Highland Loop National Recreational Trail

 Lizard Head Wilderness

 Limited Liability Agreement

 Our trips originate in the high mountain town of Silverton, Colorado (elevation 9,316 feet) which is a historic mining town boasting gorgeous Victorian architecture.
 It’s renowned for its mountainous beauty and vivid alpine landscape, truly a postcard setting.
 Located in the heart of the San Juan Mountains of Southwest Colorado it’s self-contained with a wide variety lodging options.
 Whether budget conscious, or looking for something higher end, there are accommodations suited for all tastes.
 The dining scene is also nicely varied with many choices (www.silvertoncolorado.com).